Vendre08/gse-zip-tool/README.md

 or uninstall Gnome Shell extensions was removed from the gnome-tweak-tool Gnome Shell version 3.26.

-Gnome Shell Extension Zip Tool is based on the code removed from the tweak tool.
+Gnome Shell Extension Zip Tool is based, mutatis mutandis, on the code removed from the tweak tool.
 The application is provided for use by extension writers who need to install extensions from zip files and uninstall extensions.

 The application provides four toolbuttons: